smercier5/Student-Dropout-Risk-Analysis-Using-SQL/README.md

 ## Project Overview
 This project analyzes student dropout patterns using SQL to identify key academic and demographic factors associated with increased dropout risk.
 ---

+## Business Questions
+• Which student characteristics are most associated with dropout risk?
+• Which departments experience the highest dropout rates?
+• How do academic performance and attendance impact student retention?

+---
 ## Tools used
 - SQL
 - Excel